 You CAN get better at living with uncertainty.

 In a heartbeat, I found myself re-visiting that same place of uncertainty and fear.
 As if I was a longstanding member, those familiar friend-like enemies met me at the door and showed me where I could hang my coat and settle in.
 They pointed to the first room, imagination.
-This was the room where you entertain thoughts, you think of worst case scenarios, you fantasize news that doesn’t exist.
+This was the room where you entertain thoughts, think of worst case scenarios, fantasize news that doesn’t exist.
 Oh yes.
 I remember this room, the hand wringing, the nausea, the powerlessness, the fear.

 Amazingly, in almost a constant state of prayer, I didn’t settle in.
 As the thoughts entered my mind I would douse them with scripture, like a bucket of cold water on glowing embers.

 Philippians 4:8, a favorite verse I know by memory, became my mantra.

 Philippians 4:8 8 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.